-In a recent analysis of data from men and women in the United States, who participated in two large, long term observational studies, researchers examined the association between Vitamin A intake and the risk of cutaneous squamous cell carcinoma (SCC), the second most common type of skin cancer among people with fair skin.
-The analysis highlighted a reduced risk of skin cancer with increased Vitamin A intake (mostly obtained from food sources and not supplements).
+In a recent analysis of data from men and women in the United States, who participated in two large, long term observational studies, researchers examined the association between natural retinoid Vitamin A (Retinol) intake and the risk of cutaneous squamous cell carcinoma (SCC), the second most common type of skin cancer among people with fair skin.
+The analysis highlighted a reduced risk of skin cancer with increased Vitamin A (Retinol) intake (mostly obtained from food sources and not supplements).

-Vitamin A, a fat-soluble vitamin, is an essential nutrient which supports normal vision, healthy skin, growth and development of cells, improved immune function, reproduction and fetal development.
+Vitamin A, a fat-soluble natural retinoid, is an essential nutrient which supports normal vision, healthy skin, growth and development of cells, improved immune function, reproduction and fetal development.
 Being an essential nutrient, Vitamin A is not produced by the human body and is obtained from our healthy diet.
 It is commonly found in animal sources such as milk, eggs, cheese, butter, liver and fish-liver oil in the form of retinol, the active form of Vitamin A, and in plant sources such as carrot, broccoli, sweet potato, red bell peppers, spinach, papaya, mango and pumpkin in the form of carotenoids, which are converted to retinol by the human body during digestion.
-This blog elaborates a study which analyzed the association between Vitamin A intake and risk of skin cancer.
+This blog elaborates a study which analyzed the association between natural retinoid Vitamin A intake and risk of skin cancer.

 Vitamin A and Skin Cancer